rapidsai/docs/resources/github-actions.md

 The artifacts that result from running `conda build` are conda channels.
 RAPIDS' CI system uploads these conda channels to GitHub Artifacts as zipfiles.

-The packages in the conda channel can be used by downloading the artifact to your local filesystem using `ghcli` and using the resulting path in your conda commands.
+The packages in the conda channel can be used by downloading the artifact to your local filesystem using `gh` CLI and using the resulting path in your conda commands.

 For example, the following snippet will download an artifact for `librmm` from workflow run ID `14437867406` and install it into the active conda environment: